tykoii/blog/_posts/2021-01-16-koi-is-a-protocol.markdown

 ## Indexing And Staking
 The value of taste in good information cannot be understated.
 As personal and decentralized search agents gain popularity (i.e. The Graph, Fetch.ai, or PUBLC) it is becoming clear that there will soon be a market for a reliable map of the web, and that it will likely be a public good.
 KOI tasks can be set to incentivize community members to crawl a domain and record metadata, or even map the structure of an API for future tasks to consume.

-*All data gathered by the KOI Network will be stored on the permaweb forever, ensuring that future generations have an accurate rearview mirror.*
+*All data gathered by the KOI Network will be stored on the permaweb for a minimum of 200 years, ensuring that future generations have an accurate rearview mirror.*

 # The KOI Profit-Sharing Community
 Arweave's native contract language ("Smartweave") is executed asynchronously by the user, and the results are then stored at a very small "storage" cost relative to other public blockchains.
 Because of this, the throughput of the network is limited by the number of users, rather than the number of mining nodes, or their individual capacity.